 I can’t afford to attend the workshop I wanted.
 Do I have any options?

 For paid events, prices reflect the cost of the materials and home delivery only to ensure we keep it as affordable as possible.
 All workshops that have a fee cover the costs of shipping the materials to your home.
-Everyone is welcome to watch the workshop online at not cost and if you can source your own materials or supplies, please follow along!
-If you are part of our Indigenous community and find the cost of the workshop you want to participate in challenging at this time, we invite you to apply for support with a Manitou Box.
+Everyone is welcome to watch the workshop online at no cost, and if you can source your own materials or supplies, please follow along!
+If you are part of our Indigenous community and find the cost of the workshop you want to participate in challenging at this time, we invite you to apply for support.
+Please email us at registrations@summersolstice .ca for more information.

 Can I register to perform at the Festival?